-So…what the heck is a kettlebell swing?
+So…what exactly is a kettlebell swing?

 Kettlebells are nothing new in the world of fitness.
 Folklore has it that kettlebells were first used as counterweights in Russian markets, and at the end of the day the farmers would swing, toss, and juggle the weights for fun and exercise.